denog/denog.github.io/de/meetings/denog9/agenda.md

 In the previous years, security analyzes published in this context revealed major flaws and the IPMI firmware images did not show a good testimony.
 For administrators reason enough, not to operate IPMI interfaces publicly on the Internet - so one should actually mean.
 Network scans carried out on a large scale showed that hundreds of thousands of servers can be accessed publicly via the Internet via IPMI.<br>

 The lack of awareness about existing risks and non-existent knowledge about safe configuration are often the reasons why IPMI interfaces are publicly operated on the Internet.
 In this talk Werner Fischer will show you can secure your own server's IPMI configuration and how you can detect suspicious traffic in your networks."<br>
 <a href="#top">back to top</a>

 <p>&nbsp;</p>
-<strong><a name="iphijack">IP Hijack Attacks: Challenges in Detection</a></strong><br>
-<em>Yuval Shavitt, BGProtect Ltd. and Tel Aviv University</em><br>
-IP Hijack is an emerging technology that enables sophisticated attackers to perform man-in-the-middle attacks against a network in order to penetrate it, and spy on outgoing or incoming traffic.
-The IP hijack attack can be done using DNS, BGP, or data plane attacks.
-The ability to identify these attacks as they occur (in near real time) is crucial to the ability to mitigate their damage and activate protection measures.<br>

-In this talk I will explain the attacks and the difficulties in exposing them.
-I will give examples of real attacks as much as time permits.<br>
-<a href="#top">back to top</a>

-<p>&nbsp;</p>